 If his ceiling celebrates the creation of man, his Last Judgement, painted eight years after the Sack of Rome (1527), which Michelangelo bore witness to, is a powerful, even frightening image of the condemnation of man.

-Michelangelo placed the dark entrance to Hades exactly where the gaze of the priest reading mass would fall!
-A radiating spiral from the central figure of Christ is the dominating compositional device and one that the artist might have borrowed from the theories of Copernicus (1473 – 1543) whom Michelangelo admired.
+Michelangelo placed the dark entrance to Hades exactly where the gaze of the priest reading mass would fall.
+A radiating spiral from the central figure of Christ is the dominating compositional device and one that the artist might have borrowed from the theories of Copernicus (1473 – 1543), whom Michelangelo admired.

-Christ and his mother Mary are the central figures and the only ones that were clothed in the original finished fresco.
-Mary is turning away from her son, so terrible does she see his judgement.
-If there is any hesitation in calling his Last Judgement on man whom he loves, he is reminded of the brutality of man by the saints that surround him bearing the symbols of their own martyrdom.
+Christ and his mother, Mary, are the central figures and the only ones that were clothed in the original finished fresco.
+Mary is turning away from her son.
+So terrible does she see his judgment.
+If there is any hesitation in calling his Last Judgement on the man whom he loves, he is reminded of the brutality of man by the saints that surround him bearing the symbols of their own martyrdom.

-Michelangelo’s Last Judgement is testimony to the artists sense of religious and social justice.
-It may also be seen as his own, bitter, judgement in the Sistine Chapel against all those critics that sort to discredit his work.
+Michelangelo’s Last Judgement is a testimony to the artists’ sense of religious and social justice.
+It may also be seen as his own bitter judgment in the Sistine Chapel against all those critics that sort to discredit his work.

 Ironically what remains today is the rapture of critics, as they are overwhelmed by the towering artistic genius of vision and skill that we enjoy in Michelangelo’s Last Judgement.